xenek/packet_forwarder/docs/INSTALL_INSTRUCTIONS/KERLINK.md

 ## <a name="download-test"></a>Download and test the TTN Packet Forwarder

 *Note: Before installing the new packet forwarder, make sure you removed any other packet forwarder installed on your Kerlink IoT Station.
-If you don't have any important files stored on the disk, the safest way to make sure of that is to update the Station to the latest firmware available, which will reset the file system in the process.*
+If you don't have any important files stored on the disk, the safest way to make sure of that is to update the Station to the latest firmware available, which will reset the file system in the process.
+Note that a restore through pressing reset 22 times does not reset the userfs-1 file system, unlike a install from USB of the latest firmware.*

 1. Download the [Kerlink build](https://ttnreleases.blob.core.windows.net/packet-forwarder/master/kerlink-iot-station-pktfwd.tar.gz) of the packet forwarder.